chudur-budur/models/README-NOD.md

     /unlabeled2017
 ```

+Fix the `research/object_detection/dataset_tools/create_coco_tf_record.py` file.
+Follow the instruction in [`https://github.com/tensorflow/tensorflow/issues/17353#issuecomment-708624734`](https://github.com/tensorflow/tensorflow/issues/17353#issuecomment-708624734).
 Now run the converter script to transform COCO dataset to TFRecords.
 Here we are doing the conversion on the `instances_*2017.json` --

 ```
 cd ~/models
-./coco2tfr
+./coco2tfr.sh
 ```

 It will take like 20 minutes on GCP.